shakilemon73/e-newspapar/replit.md

   - Created centralized index.ts for clean imports
   - Updated all 26 admin pages to use new import paths
   - Maintained three-file architecture as recommended for optimal performance and maintenance
-- **MIGRATION COMPLETE**: Bengali news website fully operational in Replit environment
+- **FINAL MIGRATION COMPLETION**: Bengali news website fully operational in Replit environment with verified functionality
+  - Created comprehensive getDashboardStats function with real database connectivity
+  - Fixed all TypeScript errors in UserDashboardAdminPage.tsx
+  - All admin dashboard sections now display authentic Supabase data
+  - Server running successfully on port 5000 with complete error handling
+  - Migration verified and confirmed working by user on August 2, 2025

 ### Admin System Database Integration Fix (August 2, 2025)
 - **COMPREHENSIVE ADMIN FIX**: Replaced all mock data with real Supabase database connections across all admin pages